 Assembling the Cake

-• Assemble cake by placing one layer on a cake stand.
-Apply one even layer of frosting and repeat with remaining cake layers.
-Apply a thin crumb coat and chill for 15-30 minutes.
+• Assemble the cake by placing one layer on a cake stand.
+Apply one even layer of frosting and repeat with the second cake layer.
+Apply a thin crumb coat to the sides and frost the top of the cake.

-• Frost the sides (the final, beauty coat of frosting) and top of the cake.
-Sprinkle the top with toasted pecans and press some into the sides of the cake.
+• Sprinkle the top with toasted pecans and press some into the bottom sides of the cake.

 • Chill the cake until ready to eat.